mtreinish/stestr/doc/source/MANUAL.rst

 And then find tests with that tag::

-  $ testr last --subunit | subunit-filter -s --xfail --with-tag=worker-3 | subunit-ls > slave-3.list
+  $ stestr last --subunit | subunit-filter -s --xfail --with-tag=worker-3 | subunit-ls > slave-3.list

 Grouping Tests
 --------------